-The Program Steering Committee will function as the Examination Committee. and is responsible for scrutinizing and monitoring of examination quality by:
+A Subcommittee of the Program Steering Committee will function as the Examination Committee, and is responsible for scrutinizing and monitoring of examination quality by:

-- 1. Ensuring University and College regulations are adhered to - 2.
+- 1. Ensuring University and College regulations are adhered to. - 2.
 Reviewing reports from Course Coordinators - 3.
-Reviewing External Examiners' reports (if applicable) in matters related to the examination - examination papers are vetted - 5.
-Reviewing a sample of examination question papers - 6.
-Confirming that appropriate standardsetting procedures are adopted - 7.
-Reviewing examination 'item' performance
+Reviewing External Examiners' reports (if applicable) in matters related to the examination. - 4.
+Verifying with Course Coordinators that examination papers are vetted. - 5.
+Reviewing a sample of examination question papers. - 6.
+Confirming that appropriate standard-setting procedures are adopted. - 7.
+Reviewing examination 'item' performance. - 8.
+Reviewing the distribution of grades. - 9.
+Recommending improvements and ratifying changes to the examination process. - 10.
+Approval of timetables and invigilation guidelines of final examinations. - 11.
+Receipt and consideration of final examinations results. - 12.
+Recommendation, in consultation with Course Coordinators, of supplementary. - 13.
+Handling misconduct in examinations and/or resits.

-- 8. Reviewing the distribution of grades - 9.
-Recommending improvements and ratifying changes to the examination process - 10.
-Approval of timetables and invigilation guidelines of final examinations - 11.
-Receipt and consideration of final examinations results - 12.
-Recommendation, in consultation with Course Coordinators. of supplementary examinations and/ or resits - 13.
-Handling misconduct in examinations - 14.
-Liaising with appropriate bodies in cases of student appeals that relate to examinations - 15.
-Recommending amendments to the College examinations policy - 16.
-Any other duties that may, from time to time, be assigned to the Committee
+- 14. Liaising with appropriate bodies in cases of student appeals that relate to examinations. - 15.
+Recommending amendments to the College examinations policy. - 16.
+Any other duties that may, from time to time, be assigned to the Committee.